February 08, 2019 Surf Forecast

 Outlook through Friday February 15: Extraordinary large and disorganized surf will produce life- threatening conditions in the surf zone along north and west facing shores from this weekend into early next week due to a very unusual deepening low pressure system approaching the islands from the north.
 In addition, unprecedented coastal inundation is possible along north and west facing shores as ocean water surges and sweeps over beaches and adjacent coastal areas due to strong north winds and extremely large north and northwest swells.
 There is also a high potential for extreme surges in north and west facing harbors from late Saturday through Sunday.

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Conditions: Clean in the morning with NE winds 10-15mph.
-Semi clean/sideshore texture and current conditions for the afternoon with the winds shifting N 20-25mph.
+Conditions: Clean in the morning with NNE winds 15-20mph.
+Semi clean/textured conditions for the afternoon with the winds shifting to the N.

-Surf: Ankle to knee high NW medium period swell for the morning.
-The swell shifts more N and builds for the afternoon with sets up to waist high.
+Surf: Stomach to shoulder high NNW extra long period swell in the morning builds in the afternoon with occasional sets up to 1-2′ overhead high.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**